Priesemann-Group/covid19_inference_forecast/README.md

 ### General
-We propose three different scenarios starting today (see last updated).
-One with further restriction from today (R=0.7), a second one with deteriorating restrictions (R=1.2) and thridly a scenario where the underling reproduction number does not change from the current number.
+We show three different scenarios starting today (see last updated).
+One with a very low reproduction number R starting today (R=0.7), a second one with a relatively high reproduction number (R=1.2); and third a scenario where the underling reproduction number does not change from the current estimate.
 <p float="left">
   <img src="scripts/other/figures/what_if_jan_english_ts.png" height="450" />
 </p>